royceschultz/Cycling-Power-Calculator/README.md

 ## Calibrating Friction

 To test the coefficient of friction for air resistance, I rode down a hill without pedaling or braking.
 Additionally, wind was recorded to be < 10km/h.
 Thus my power should 0 watts and any change in energy is due to friction.
-The graph below compares the calculated $\Delta$ energy to the estimated power due to friction where the coefficient of air resistance and rolling resistance is 0.42 and 0.0008 respectively.
+The graph below compares the calculated change in energy to the estimated power due to friction where the coefficient of air resistance and rolling resistance is 0.42 and 0.0008 respectively.

 ![Friction Calibration](Show/CalibratingFriction.png)

-These values agree with data from [Cycling Power Labs](https://www.cyclingpowerlab.com/CyclingAerodynamics.aspx)  that suggests the CdA = 0.4 while riding on the hoods.
+Because the values are approximately equal, the estimated power output is approximately 0.
+The true test of power is on the hills where frictional forces are smaller than in this test.
+Even sill, the coefficient of air resistance agree with data from [Cycling Power Labs](https://www.cyclingpowerlab.com/CyclingAerodynamics.aspx)  that suggests the CdA = 0.4.

 There are some other factors to account for.
 I conducted this test riding on the hoods, a more upright and un-aerodynamic position.
 This position can account for most riding, however at high speeds riders will ride in the drops, minimizing their frontal area and becoming more aerodynamic.
 A more clever model would adjust the coefficient of friction when a rider is likely riding in a more aerodynamic position.

-However, the true test of power is on the climbs where air resistance is less significant.

 ## Segment Analysis: Old Stage Road